Skip to main content

 Hint.

-Your friend’s proof a proof, but of what?
+Your friend’s proof is a proof, but of what?
 What implication follows from the given proof?
 Is that helpful?

 19.